nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## Where to get additional help

-If you are still facing an issue that is not addressed in the guide, you submit it issue on Github page [here](https://github.com/AY2021S2-CS2103T-W14-1/tp/issues).
+If you are still facing an issue that is not addressed in the guide, you can submit an issue on our Github page [here](https://github.com/AY2021S2-CS2103T-W14-1/tp/issues).

 --------------------------------------------------------------------------------------------------------------------